TommyHoliday/sippy/README.md

 == sippy ==
 =========

-sippy is a minimal and elegant Wordpress Theme based on ThemeKraft Starter Theme.
+sippy is a minimal and elegant Wordpress Theme based on <a href="https://github.com/Themekraft/_tk/">ThemeKraft Starter Theme</a>.
 Fully responsive of course and simply awesome.

 Check out a real life demo at http://blog.thomasveit.com